tianhao-ai/COMP90042-Project-Fact-Verification-System/README.md

 - **Notebook:** `step4_claim_label_cls.ipynb`
 - **Input Files:** Output from Step 3
-- **Description:** Combines evidence from BM25 and the transformer model to predict claim labels and produces the final output for competition submission.
+- **Description:** An encoder model is used to predict the claim label based on the concatenation of the claim text and all evidence found in Step 3.
+This model replicates the architecture from the previous step.
+However, achieving high claim classification accuracy is challenging if the retrieval F-Score in the evidence retrieval stages is unsatisfactory.
+Thus, improving our evidence retrieval process remains an area for further enhancement.
 - **Output File:**
   - `test-output.json`